Mattress Firmness Guide

 A mattress can be softer or firmer depending on the materials used and how the mattress is constructed.
 If you’ve been doing some mattress research lately, you’ve probably seen that some mattress brands offer different levels of firmness (soft, medium, firm), or sell one universal model and indicate the firmness level on a scale from 1-10 (with 10 being the firmest).
 Brands that only offer one “type” of mattress typically fall in the medium firm range of the spectrum (6-7 out of 10).
 You’ll even see some brands, like Helix, that will customize the firmness level to your liking based on how you answer their short questionnaire.

 The important thing to know when talking firmness is that firmness does not mean the same thing as support.
 So, a softer mattress doesn’t necessarily mean it won’t offer you sufficient support, and vice versa.
 Support refers to how well a mattress holds and distributes your body weight (science + gravity), while firmness refers to how soft or hard the mattress feels (comfort + personal preference).
 Sure, the two are related, but not interchangeable.
+Read our guides on the best firm mattresses and best soft mattresses for mattress brands that provide good support at both ends of the firmness spectrum.

 The mattress firmness scale was developed as a universal way to measure how soft or firm a mattress is on a scale from 1 to 10, with 1 being the softest and 10 being the firmest.
 (This isn’t the only scale out there to measure firmness, but it’s one of the more popular ones.)